Now in its third year Anaesthesia 2020 will take place outside of London for the first time for what promises to be another outstanding event.

 - Dr Lauren Oswald, Consultant Anaesthetist, The Christie NHS Foundation Trust

 - Dr Duncan Parkhouse, Consultant Anaesthetist, Defence Medical Group (South West)

 - Dr Nancy Redfern, Consultant Anaesthetist, Newcastle Hospitals

 - Professor Robert Sneyd, Emeritus Professor, University of Plymouth, UK

-- Dr Suellen Walker, Reader and Honorary Consultant in Paediatric Anaesthesia and Pain Medicine, Great Ormond Street Hospital for Children
+- Professor Suellen Walker, Professor of Paediatric Anaesthesia and Pain Medicine, Great Ormond Street Hospital for Children

 Confirmed speakers day three:

-- Mr Andy Collon, National Investigator, Healthcare Safety Investigation Branch (HSIB)
+- Mr Andy Collon and Dr Stephen Drage, National Investigator, Healthcare Safety Investigation Branch (HSIB)

 - Professor Kathryn Maitland, Professor of Tropical Paediatric Infectious Diseases, Imperial College London